Vision & Tradition Campaign Passes $750M Mark with Gift from Schlumberger

 Schlumberger's gift will benefit students and faculty in the Bob L. Herd Department of Petroleum Engineering at Texas Tech University.
 Included in the gift are new software modules that will add functionality and enhance the capabilities of 100 licenses of the company's ECLIPSE software currently used by the department.

-"Thanks to the overwhelming support of our donors, I'm excited to announce that we have passed the $750 million mark in Vision & Tradition: The Campaign for Texas Tech," said Texas Tech University System Chancellor Kent Hance.
+"Thanks to the overwhelming support of our donors, I'm excited to announce that we have passed the $750 million mark in Vision & Tradition: The Campaign for Texas Tech," said TTU System Chancellor Kent Hance.
 "This generous gift from Schlumberger brings us significantly closer to our $1 billion goal and will provide access to industry-standard tools that will help us prepare students and support faculty research in the Herd Department of Petroleum Engineering."

 The ECLIPSE family of reservoir simulation software, which includes the Petrel Reservoir Engineering Environment, allows students and researchers to create 3-D models of oil and gas reservoirs and use numerical simulation to model their behavior.